Skip to main content

 Child Labor

-A company uses children (below legal working age, usually under 14–16 years) as workers.
+A company uses children (below legal working age, usually under 14 to 16 years) as workers.

 Collusion